National University of Colombia: Bogotá branch

 The University City of Bogotá (Ciudad Universitaria de Bogotá), also known as the White City (Ciudad Blanca), is the flagship University campus.
 It is located in the Teusaquillo locality, northwest of the historical center.
 It is also the largest campus in Colombia, with an area of 1200000 m2 and a constructed area of 308541 m2, making it an ample campus with several green areas, open spaces, and pedestrian paths.
 Among its buildings there are 17 which have been declared national monuments and, as a whole, it is a representation of the last 60 years of architecture in Colombia.

 The campus was designed by German educationalist Fritz Karsen and architect Leopold Rother, both refugees from Nazi Germany.
 Construction began in 1935, under the government of Alfonso López Pumarejo.
 It is organized into an ellipse, divided into five parts, each containing one academic division and its respective departments.
 From an aerial view, the shape of an owl can be seen, emblematic of a deep connection with wisdom and intuitive knowledge.
 The buildings were constructed as prismatic blocks, and painted white, in order to give an austere and clean look.

-Some landmarks in the campus are the León de Greiff Auditorium, and the Francisco de Paula Santander Plaza, also known unofficially as the "Central Plaza" or the "Ché Plaza", in honor of Ernesto el Ché Guevara.
-The campus has its own stadium, where matches for the Colombian Professional Football are sometimes held.
+Some landmarks in the campus are the León de Greiff Auditorium, and the Francisco de Paula Santander Plaza, also known unofficially as the "Central Plaza".
+The campus has its own stadium, Alfonso López Pumarejo Stadium, where matches for the Colombian Professional Football are sometimes held.